rhall2131/GOTSQL/README.md

 Game of Thrones

-A SQL project inspired by Thais Cooke using character from GOT.
+A SQL project inspired by Thais Cooke using character data from GOT.